Allocations and Development Management DPD

 Adopted Allocations & Development Management Development Plan Document

 The Allocations & Development Management Development Plan Document (DPD) forms part of the district's Local Development Framework (LDF) and was adopted by full council on the 16 July 2013.
-This adoption completes the replacement of our Local Plan with the LDF.
+This should be read in conjunction with the Council's Amended Core Strategy.

 Please note that the Development Plan has been subsequently supplemented by Neighbourhood Plans covering Farnsfield, Fernwood, Southwell and Thurgarton parishes.